 It has a run time capable of installing up to 200 bolts on a single battery, which is already impressive in itself.
 This portable impact wrench provides unmatched performance when compared to the Milwaukee M12.

-In contrast, the Milwaukee M12 can still give sufficient tightening and support, but you can only do it in small torque.
+In contrast, the Milwaukee M12 can still give sufficient tightening and support, but you can only do it with small torque.
 Its portable size makes it easy to reach through small torques such as in cars and tables that more giant impact wrenches can’t reach.

 The Milwaukee M12 can handle 240-ft. -lbs.
-Despite its 4.8 inch length.
+Despite its 4.8-inch length.
 Further, it has a fastening bolt application with three modes (Option 1, 2, 3) to give the user an option to adjust the turning speed.

 M12 Fuel Hackzall vs M18 Hackzall